joecorcoran/detergent/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Detergent is a JavaScript library that prepares text to be pasted into email HTML code.
+Detergent is a JavaScript library that prepares text to be pasted into email's or website's HTML code.
 There is also a front-end shell (internally called "the plastic") on [Detergent.io](http://detergent.io) with all current features implemented.

 ## Rationale